2022 Texas A&M–Commerce Lions football team

 The 2022 Texas A&M–Commerce Lions football team represented Texas A&M University–Commerce as a member of the Southland Conference during the 2022 NCAA Division I FCS football season.
 They were led by head coach David Bailiff, who coached his third and final season with the program.
 The Lions played their home games at Memorial Stadium in Commerce, Texas.

-This was the programs inaugural season in the Southland Conference.
+This was the program's inaugural season in the Southland Conference.

 Preseason

 Preseason poll

 The Southland Conference released their preseason poll on July 20, 2022.
 The Lions were picked to finish sixth in the conference.

 Personnel

 Schedule

 Texas A&M–Commerce finalized their 2022 schedule on January 20, 2022.